About

 H.C.
 Wilcox Technical High School, part of the Connecticut Technical Education and Career System, is offering a limited number of seats to grade 10, 11 and 12 students from Francis T. Maloney High School and Orville H. Platt High School in the Meriden Public Schools to participate in an after school, career training program.

-The Career Academy program will graduate students with two and a half CTE credits towards a high school diploma and industry-recognized credentials in one of four in-demand trade areas: Facilities Carpentry, Culinary, Automotive Collision and Repair, and Hairdressing, Cosmetology and Barbering.
+The Career Academy program will graduate students with two and a half CTE credits towards a high school diploma and industry-recognized credentials in one of four in-demand trade areas: Culinary, Graphic Design, Electrical and Heating, Ventilation and Air Conditioning (HVAC).

 The Career Academy program gives students a jump-start on their career by preparing them with technical and employability skills aligned with entry-level industry positions.